D.C. Medical Examiner has no plans to autopsy fetuses removed from antiabortion activist’s home, officials say

 Two D.C. officials with knowledge of the case, who spoke on the condition of anonymity since they are not permitted to discuss an ongoing investigation, said the decision not to perform autopsies could change if they receive additional information.

 Randall Terry, a longtime national antiabortion leader working with Handy’s group, said the activists don’t know the circumstances of the pregnancies that ended in abortions, but he said that graphic images of fetuses circulating on social media Friday night were the remains taken from Washington Surgi-Clinic.
-D.C. police did not confirm that the fetuses removed from the home matched the photos on social media.
+D.C. police and other officials declined to comment on whether the pictures on social media are of the fetuses taken from the residence.

 D.C. and seven states do not have specific laws prohibiting abortion after a certain point in pregnancy.
-Terry said the activists want an investigation of whether the clinic violated federal law, which prohibit a procedure known as “intact dilation and extraction” and extend legal rights to fetuses that survive abortions.
+Terry said the activists want an investigation of whether the clinic violated federal law, which restricts when a procedure known as “intact dilation and extraction” can be performed and extends legal rights to fetuses that survive abortions.

 Around the same time that police were swarming the quiet residential side street, federal authorities announced the indictment of Handy and eight other people in a 2020 blockade of an abortion clinic with chain and rope.
 They face federal civil rights counts connected with the incident at the Washington Surgi-Clinic.
 Included in the statement PAAU released Thursday was a March 30 letter from a California attorney to D.C. officials, saying “an entity” had “come into possession” of fetuses — the number in the statement was blacked out — and wanted “to advise appropriate authorities … and request an investigation and forensic examinations.”